vansh0427/devtrails_gig_insurance/README.md

 ### Basic Motto:
 Workers pay a small weekly amount, and in return, they are protected from sudden income loss caused by real-world disruptions.

+## Parametric Triggers
+Payouts are not manual, they are triggered automatically based on real-world conditions.
+If any of the conditions like rainfall , local disruptions cross a predefined limit , the system assumes that the worker's income will affected and triggers instant payout.

+## Payout is "event" based not "time based"
+Worker receives payout only when :
+-> Disruption occurs
+-> Worker is active
+-> Policy is also active

+If no disruption happens , no payout is made.

+##  Platform Choice

+We will use a mobile approach , as delivery partners are usually active on mobile.
+Mobile app allows:
+--> Real time updates
+--> Better Location Tracking

+##   AI & Fraud Detection

+### AI Usage:
+- Predicts risks on the basis of weather and location
+- Dynamically adjustment of weekly premium model

+### Fraud Handling:
+- Cross Checked GPS data.
+- Unusual claims like worker is just registered only but did not work
+- Multiple claims from same area sudden

+## Tech Stack
+- Frontend :  React
+- Backend  :  Node.js
+- Database :  MongoDB
+- AI/ML    :  Python(Scikit Learn)
+- Payments :  Razorpay